blocknetdx/api-docs/source/includes/_xbridge.md

   "type": "exact"
 }
 ```
 This call is used to create a new order.
-Only assets returned in [dxGetLocalTokens](#dxgetlocaltokens) can used for the maker and taker asset.
+Only assets returned in [dxGetLocalTokens](#dxgetlocaltokens) can be used for the maker and taker asset.
 If an asset is not showing, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).
 Use [dxGetNetworkTokens](#dxgetnetworktokens) to view all the assets currently supported on the network.

 There are no fees to make orders, but there are transaction fees for the maker asset's native network.

+**Note**: XBridge will first attempt use funds from the specified maker address.
+If this address does not have sufficient funds to cover the order, then it will pull funds from other addresses in the wallet.
+Change is deposited to the address with the largest input used.
+There are plans to add the capability of strictly only using funds from the specified address.

 ### Request Parameters